jg10545/patchwork/docs/gui.md

 ### Configuring the Convnet

-Inputs a comma-separated list specifying the layers for the fine-tuning convnet.
-Each element represents the next layer:
+I gave up trying to find the right balance of flexibility and simplicity for a design-your-own-convnet tool.
+Instead, the **Convnet** widget just inputs a comma-separated list specifying the layers.
+Each element represents the next layer; elements can be:

 * **an integer:** add a convolutional layer with that many filters, the kernel size specified below, a ReLU activation and same pooling
 * **p:** add a 2x2 max pooling with 2x2 stride